zzamboni/dot-hammerspoon/README.md

 - [ClipMenu](http://www.clipmenu.com) - clipboard history, only
   supports text entries for now.
 See [clipboard.lua](clipboard.lua).
-  - By default, Ctrl-Shift-Cmd-v shows the clipboard menu.
+  - `Shift-Cmd-v` shows the clipboard menu.
 - [Breakaway](http://www.macupdate.com/app/mac/23361/breakaway) -
   automatically pause/unpause music when headphones are unplugged/replugged.
 Only for Spotify app at the moment, and it